 In Japan, the local 7/11 store offers way more than just your standard bags of chips and chocolate bars.
 Try something different to satisfy cravings you never knew you had, for tiny mackerel fish mixed with slivered almonds, wasabi-covered peanuts, dried squid, or crayon-shaped gummy candies.

 Japan’s commitment to a hot noodle meal should be applauded, and there’s never an excuse for missing out on a bowl here.
 Waiting for the train?
 On most station platforms, you’ll find a vendor with tables at the ready for you to quickly slurp before you go.

 Got more time?
 Make your own noodles in Takumi No Sato village.
 Local women will show you how to knead dough with your hands (and feet!) before cooking them up for you to eat.

 - Japan Travel: 4 Ways to Make Your Trip a Breeze

 - 10 Things to Expect at a Traditional Japanese Ryokan

 Don't Miss This:

 Kyoto Nishiki Market and Gion Cultural Walking Food Tour

 Gain a riveting introduction to Kyoto’s food culture with this small-group guided tour.
-Begin with the vast 400-year-old Nishiki Market, nicknamed 'Kyoto's Kitchen,' where over 130 food shops and stalls will beckon your taste buds.
-Learn about its learn history and taste the unique dishes including: Tofu Skin, rice ball,...MORE
+Begin with the 400m long Nishiki Market, nicknamed 'Kyoto's Kitchen,' where over 130 food shops and stalls will beckon your taste buds.
+Learn about its food culture, history and taste the unique dishes including: Tofu Skin, rice...MORE